Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 How to Post to Threads with Claude (No API)

-How to post to Threads with Claude using the Blotato MCP server.
-Connect your Threads account once, then publish or schedule posts from a single prompt.
+How to post to Threads with Claude using the Blotato MCP server, no Threads API

 You can post to Threads with Claude without ever registering a Meta developer app.
 Connect the Blotato MCP server once, tell Claude “share this to my Threads,” and Claude hands the text to Blotato, which authenticates with Threads and pushes the post live.
 That routes around the three things the direct Meta path demands: a developer app, an App Review approval, and a long-lived token you regenerate every 60 days.
 I’m the founder, so take this with whatever grain of salt feels right: this is how I run my own Threads alongside eight other accounts behind 2.4M+ followers and 500M+ views.